-It’s important to note: Tasked data has a higher price than archive and also generally coincides with a much larger minimum area size.
+It’s important to note: Tasked data is more expensive than archive and usually requires a larger minimum area size.

 However, it comes with the guarantee of the requested specific date range and any other preferred specifications (within reason).

-Moreover, many distributors or resellers apply "pricing uplifts" which is essentially an additional fee if you want to share your data with more than 3-5 users.
+Moreover, many distributors or resellers apply "pricing uplifts" which is essentially an additional fee if you want to share your data with more than 3 to 5 users.